expelledboy/ink-storybook/README.md

 ![Git Workflow](docs/t-rec.gif)

+> [!NOTE]
+> Calling this repo via `npx` does not work as documented.
-	NOTE: This repo is broken since I attempted to implement dynamic module loading.
-The complexity of getting React hooks to work in the same context is beyond me at this point.
+> The complexity of getting React hooks to work in the same
+> context (after going into the black-hole of tsx) is beyond
+> me at this point.
 Any assistance would be appreciated!
+>
+> To use `ink-storybook`, you MUST install it as a dep.

 ## Features